LucasDelfino92/morrowindsharp/mw#.md

 ## IN-GAME CONFIGURATION

+> This section includes mods from the extended guide.

 The following mods need to be configured using the in-game **Mod Configuration** menu.

 ### abot's Smart Journal